rizkjackson/CBC-website/content/consultation/index.md

 Our resources are prioritized toward [members] of the UCSF Helen Diller Family Comprehensive Cancer Center.
-As time permits, we also provide support to investigators in the wider UCSF organisation (including its [affiliates]) as well as researchers outside of the UCSF.
+As time permits, we also provide support to investigators in the wider UCSF organization (including its [affiliates]) as well as researchers outside of the UCSF.